-Model Policy for all secondary school provision including specialist schools and pupil referral unit (PRU).
+Model Policy for all primary and secondary school provision including specialist schools and pupil referral unit (PRU).
 This policy sets out the approach and provision for safeguarding learners in Flintshire.

 Date first implemented September 2017

-Date of last amendment 2022
+Date of last amendment September 2024

-Version 4
+Version 5

-Date of next review 2024
+Date of next review 2025

 Policy owner for review Learning Advisor - Health, Wellbeing & Safeguarding

-School St John the Baptist VA School Date policy approved This policy was approved by the School's Governing Body on: 27.02.24 Review frequency This policy will be reviewed annually by the head teacher, staff and governors, or if any amendments occur in legislation or in consideration of changes in working practices which may stem from incidents or allegations.
+School St John the Baptist VA School Date policy approved This policy was approved on: 29.11.24 Review frequency This policy will be reviewed annually by the head teacher, staff and governors, or if any amendments occur in legislation or in consideration of changes in working practices which may stem from incidents or allegations.
 Review date September 2025 Chair of Governors Declaration Mrs H Dalrymple Head teacher Declaration Mrs A Stephens